gruposantander/digital-trust-docs/index.md

 - Read specifications (TBD)

+## Sandbox
+Check our Sandbox where you will be able to review further documentation to help you getting started.
+Please visit [Santanderlabs.io](https://www.santanderlabs.io/en/api/iamid) for more details.

 ## SDKs
 TBD

-## Sample Application
+## Sample Reference Implementation
 TBD

-## Sandbox
-Check our Sandbox where you will be able to review further documentation to help you getting started.
-Please visit [Santanderlabs.io](https://www.santanderlabs.io/en/api/iamid) for more details.

 ## Support or Contact